 Client cache is a very powerful concept and it is very good for read intensive uses.
 It is basically a cache on top of a cache, just like a clustered cache is a cache on top of your database.
 For example, ASP.NET session state is not a read intensive use because it has almost equal number of read and write operations, so do not use Client Cache for that.
 You should use Client cache for application data caching because you are reading a lot more than writing so it is a very good use case for client cache.

-Going to our website benchmarks that were recorded in our QA labs which are not very high-end labs so the performance is most likely to be much faster in your environment which is what we see with our customers too.
+You can see performance benchmarks that were recorded in our QA labs which are not very high-end labs so the performance is most likely to be much faster in your environment which is what we see with our customers too.

 We use 1 k of data size and a string key.
 These are server side benchmarks which means that the capacity of a cache cluster with for example, a two node mirrored cache would be about 26,000 reads per second and 20,000 writes per second.